Skip to content

 These include disposable soft contact, bifocal/multifocal, toric, and colored lenses.
 Whether you wear daily, weekly or monthly disposables, or conventional (vial) lenses, check out our selection of lenses at Optique Family Vision Care.
 Our goal is to fit you with contact lenses that give clear and comfortable vision.

-Establishing a Good Contact Lens Fit at Optique Family Vision Care
+Contact Lens Fitting at Optique Family Vision Care

-It starts with a thorough eye exam to ensure the most up-to-date prescription and rule out any pre-existing conditions that could interfere with contact lens wear.
+The process begins with a thorough eye exam to confirm your prescription and identify any conditions that may affect contact lens wear.

-We will determine the best fitting lens based on your lifestyle needs and the shape and health of your eyes.
+We determine the best lens based on your lifestyle and eye health.
 In most cases, you’ll have the opportunity to try lenses on the same day as your exam.
-You may even go home with a few samples before making a final decision.
+You may go home with trial lenses before making a final decision.

 Specialized Contact Lens Exams